rodumani/CS374/dp4/dp4.md

 ## Observations
 ### Participants
-- P1: 전자과 석사2학년 / Male / gmail 사용 / 조교를 맡고 있음
+- P1: M.S. student in School of Electrical Engineering / Male / using gmail / Working as TA
-- P2: 생화공 석사1학년 / Male / kaist 메일 사용 / 조교를 맡고 있음
+- P2: M.S. student in Department of Chemical and Biomolecular Engineering / Male / using kaist mail / Working as TA
-- P3: 생화공 석사1학년 / Male / kaist 메일 사용 / 조교X
+- P3: M.S. student in Department of Chemical and Biomolecular Engineering / Male / using kaist mail / Do not work as TA
 - P4: Ph.D.
 1st grade / Male / using gmail / Working as TA

 ### Usability problems (Observations)